DE0CH/velarium/docs/ib/ib_docs.md

 |No plain text password stored in the database                                                                              |Alpha Testing, Debugging                                       |Input: none                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |2.4             |

 # Criterion C
-On a high level overview, the website I designed is a dynamic web application that uses tags and title to organise pdf documents in a database, which, specifically for my client, are psychology papers that students will use, but because the application is highly dynamic, it can also be used for other types of paper.
-I will give a general overview of technical skills and algorithm.
+On a high level overview, the website I designed is a dynamic web application that uses tags, titles and descriptions to organise pdf documents in a database, which, specifically for my client, are psychology papers that students will use, but because the application is highly dynamic, it can also be used for other types of papers.
+I will give a general overview of technical skills and algorithms.

 Most of the processing is done in the server backend, with some light processing mostly responsible for the UI in the front end.
 All the users using the website share the same database.

 ## List of Technical Skills

-- Using multiple frameworks and languages.
+- Using multiple frameworks and languages
 - Using Django Models
 - Using cloud storage (S3)
 - Using JS to dynamically update the page content